creativemindsplugins/CM-Answers/readme.md

 <details><summary> <b>Expand</b> </summary>

-* Tracks the number of views and answers.
+* Tracks the number of views, answers and ratings.
+* Allows admin to specify who can ask questions based on user role.
 * Allows administrators to oversee questions and answers, with the option for email alerts.
 * Enables users to get notified about pending answers to their questions.
 * Offers sorting capabilities within the forum for efficient navigation.
+* Supports sorting answers in ascending or descending order.
+* AJAX support.
 * Provides a customizable template to fit user preferences.
+* Provides a login form for non-logged-in users.
+* Supports displaying a Gravatar near the user’s name.
+* Customizable front-end labels.
+* Setup Wizard helps configure the plugin quickly and easily.
 * Welcomes the addition of more language files to cater to our diverse WP community, with existing support for Spanish, German, Polish, Russian, French, and Czech.

 </details>